Books with Teenage Characters

 The Book Girls Say…

 While this is a YA book, it is a long read at over 500 pages.
-Don’t let this intimidate you though, because the character development and plot will draw you and you won’t be able to put it down!
+Don’t let this intimidate you though, because the character development and plot will draw you in and you won’t be able to put it down!

 If you’ve already read Fountains of Silence, we recommend any of Ruta Sepetys’s other novels.
 They’re all excellent, eye-opening historical reads with teen characters.